adboio/ce339/readme.md

        x2b               60
 ```

 **Comments:** Our model suggests that in tract 1, all 300 acres should be used for designated for hunting use (`x1h = 300`).
 This results in a profit of $120,000.
 In tract 2, 60 acres should be designated for both spruce and camping (`x2b = 60`).
 This results in a profit of $66,000.
+Total profit is $186,000.

 ## 🔥 Problem 6
 **Files:** `ass02-p6.lp`, `ass02-p6.log`